Blakfish: Early years, Dirty Import and myforteistimetravel (2000–2005)

-Blakfish recorded their first EP, Dirty Import, in 2004, and followed this up a year later with the four-track myforteistimetravel.
+Gold, See You in Another City, Champions and disbandment (2005–2010)

+When the members were 20, the Birmingham ska scene had declined and they began emailing bands around the country to perform with.
+They most frequently found themselves performing alongside Meet Me in St. Louis in Leeds.
+Their first tour was supporting Meet Me in St. Louis.
 In 2007 they recorded a gapless three-track EP named Gold.
 After this they signed to Big Scary Monsters, and in 2008 their fourth EP, See You in Another City, was released, to a largely positive reception.
 See You in Another City was produced by Jason Wilson at Stakeout Studios.
 The track "Jeremy Kyle Is A Marked Man" featured on the computer game Colin McRae: Dirt 2, and the polish movie Suicide Room as well as receiving airplay from 4 different presenters on BBC Radio 1.

 2009 saw the release of their one and only album, Champions, recorded by Chris Common at the Redroom Studios Seattle.
 The band were stopped at an airport along the way and were questioned about the content of their lyrics book, which contained the dark lyrics to "9th Base".
 This experience was visited in the album track "Randy Sage – True American Hero" (Randy Sage was an airline pilot they met at the airport).
 The album for the most part was widely praised; Kerrang! rated the album 4/5, and Rock Sound gave it a 9/10, whilst NME was amongst the minority that did not enjoy the album, giving it a 1/10 rating, despite naming the band as "ones to watch" in 2009.
 The album was later re-released in a limited edition known as French Champions.
 Each unit was handmade and used real gold leaf for the cover art.
 They also recorded a Christmas single for Christmas 2009 once again with Nick Kinnish, named "Missing You (The True Meaning of Christmas)", in which Rich and Wiz both sang as well as Thom and Sam.
 The single was released for free download on their website, along with an accompanying video.